MutinyWallet/mutiny-web-poc/README.md

 # mutiny-web (proof of concept)

-The first version of the mutiny web concept, built during the bolt.fun hackathon.
+The first version of the mutiny web concept, built during the "bolt.fun" hackathon.

 The node logic is built in rust and located [here](https://github.com/MutinyWallet/mutiny-node) and the typescript bindings for that is located [here](https://www.npmjs.com/package/@mutinywallet/node-manager).